Separation of Duties in an Agile Environment

 What is Separation of Duties?

-In short, SoD is ensuring that no one person holds all the keys to enact any change.
+Separation of Duties is ensuring that no one person holds all the keys to enact any change.
 If a developer can create a product and push it into production with no checks, then this is a violation of SoD.
 The two basic premises this is designed to create is the elimination of fraud and the detection of errors.
 So, by having checks and balances along the way your company is more secure against fraud and error that would naturally occur with the introduction of human intervention.

 This separation is key for any of the above-mentioned standards, PCI, HIPAA or SOX.
 An excerpt out of the PCI Data Security Standards states,